Mattress for Back Pain

 How well a mattress can withstand pressure is measured by its firmness level.
 The mattress will sink if the firmness level is too soft.
 There will be a balance between sinking and staying up if the firmness level is medium.
 The mattress will hold up exceptionally well if the firmness level is set at firm.
 This feature of a mattress ultimately determines how comfortable it will be for you.

 Your body weight and sleeping position play a large role in determining the firmness of your mattress.
-Side sleepers should opt for soft to medium firmness levels on their mattress, as it cushions their pressure points and contours their body very well.
+Side sleepers should opt for a soft to medium-firm mattress, as it cushions their pressure points and contours their bodies very well.
 Stomach and back sleepers should look for medium-firm to firm beds with minimal conforming.

 Body weight-wise, the heavier you are, the firmer your mattress should be.
 Soft to medium-soft mattresses typically work better for lighter people.
 The mattress that a person of average weight should choose will depend on their sleeping position, any pain issues they may have, and other factors.
 If you weigh more than 200 pounds, a firm mattress is the best option because heavier people require more support.